Skip to main content

 Run a GPU check

-The GPU check in this tutorial creates a cluster of one VM with 8 NVIDIA H100 GPUs and runs the NVIDIA System Management Interface (nvidia-smi) on it. nvidia-smi outputs the list of GPUs available on the VM and the list of processes running on the GPUs.
+The GPU check in this tutorial creates a VM with one NVIDIAยฎ H100 GPU and runs the NVIDIA System Management Interface (nvidia-smi) on it. nvidia-smi outputs the list of GPUs available on the VM and the list of processes running on the GPUs.

 1. Launch the task: